cogsandsquigs/website/src/content/about.md

 Check out the rest of my site for more stuff I'm doing!
 Or, if it's your thing, take a look at my Github page if you're into looking at someone else's code.

-(P.S.: If you're really into my blog, you might be happy to know that it has an [RSS feed](/blog/)!
+(P.S.: If you're really into my blog n projects n stuff, you might be happy to know that it has an [RSS feed](/)!
 Enjoy live updates of my blog every 1-2 millenia.)